PramodMunaweera/C-Programming-Noob-to-Proficient/12_Function_pointers/function_pointers.md

 ## Callbacks and Event-Driven Programming

 Callbacks are a common use case for function pointers.
-You register a function (the callback) that will be called when a certain event occurs.
+We register a function (the callback) that will be called when a certain event occurs.

 Example: [example_event_driven_programming.c](./src/example_event_driven_programming.c)